Professor David Tanenbaum, department chair

 Physics is the study of the most fundamental properties of matter and energy, stressing the quantitative description of nature.
 As such, it has close connections to and applications in mathematics, the other physical sciences, particularly chemistry and geology and increasingly in the life and medical sciences.
 Astronomy, the study of the formation and evolution of the large-scale universe, extends the laws of physics to the largest scales of both space and time and allows students to apply their knowledge of physics to the formation and structure of stars, galaxies and the early universe itself.
 Both physics and astronomy have also been important in Western intellectual history and the development of fields outside the sciences such as philosophy, religion, history and politics.
 Majoring in physics or astronomy also develops capabilities valuable in many “real life” situations: problem-solving skills, quantitative modeling and analysis skills, technical reading and writing skills, experimental design skills and oral presentation skills.

 An important aspect of the major is the required senior thesis.
-Majors are strongly encouraged to elect independent research projects, usually in conjunction with a faculty member's research program, which may be experimental, computational or theoretical.
-Recent thesis topics involving independent research have included organic solar cells, carbon nanotubes and graphene sheets, optical tweezers, microwave spectroscopy, computational general relativity, computational and experimental fluid dynamics, nonlinear dynamics and chaos, Bose-Einstein condensates and physics education research.
-Astronomy research projects have included monitoring active galactic nuclei, quasar absorption line spectroscopy, telescope instrument design, adaptive optics, analyzing optics, analyzing Spitzer and Hubble Space Telescope data and acquiring images of galaxies in infrared and optical wavelengths.
+Majors are strongly encouraged to elect independent research projects, usually in conjunction with a faculty member’s research program, which may be experimental, computational or theoretical.
+Recent thesis topics involving independent research have included carbon nanotubes, maskless lithography, optical tweezers, electron diffraction, computational general relativity, computational and experimental fluid dynamics, nonlinear dynamics and chaos, passive solar architecture and physics education research.
+Astronomy research projects have included monitoring active galactic nuclei, quasar absorption line spectroscopy, telescope instrument design, analyzing Spitzer and Hubble Space Telescope data and acquiring images of galaxies in infrared and optical wavelengths.
 Students may also carry out independent work earlier than the senior year as a summer research assistant or under Physics or Astronomy 199.

 The Pomona College Physics Major prepares students for careers in a wide variety of fields.
 Persons with a good grounding in physics are employed in all fields of engineering, in basic and applied research in physics, materials science, astronomy, optics, chemical physics, geophysics and biophysics, as well as teaching, medicine and law.
 Many careers for astronomers exist in NASA and other research institutes, as well as in industrial settings where computer skills and image processing are important.
 A strong technical background is becoming increasingly useful in the fields of public policy, urban planning and environmental studies.
 Students interested in these fields may wish to investigate the programs in science, technology and society, public policy analysis and environmental analysis (see listings), with a focus on physics.